 According to a 2019 survey conducted by the institute of Student Employers, 47% of employers use video interviews.
-Welcome to the future, where the awkwardness of face-to-face job interviews is being replaced by a brave new world of video conference assessing.
+Welcome to the future, where the awkwardness of face-to-face job interviews is being replaced by a brave new world of the video conference interview.
 Just make sure to mind the hiccups these tips are designed to cure.
 Here are our tops tips to master video conference interviews, both as an interviewee and an interviewer.

 That’s all there is to it (told you), you just need to be aware of this, so that you’re not frantically panicking wondering how on earth you join, or where your face is and why they can’t hear you.